spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-play.md

 <%(#Expandable title="Reminder: What is the SpatialOS Launcher?")%>

 The Launcher is a distribution tool which downloads and launches game clients for your deployment.
-You installed the launcher when you [installed SpatialOS on your machine]({{urlRoot}}/content/get-started/dependencies#step-3-software).
-You access the Launcher from the Console; using it to create a URL to give end-users access to a game client for your game.
+You installed the Launcher when you [installed SpatialOS on your machine]({{urlRoot}}/content/get-started/dependencies#step-3-software).
+You access the Launcher from the Console; use it to create a URL to give end-users access to a game client for your game.
 </br></br>
 Find out more in the [glossary]({{urlRoot}}/content/glossary#launcher).
 <%(/Expandable)%>